 From there, one can go into extended forms or compound forms and more because there is no real right or wrong answer.
 Decisions should be made based on what works for the message in the song, the length, the genre and so on.
 It’s a matter of choice in the end.

 Furthermore, the length of a song is also greatly impacted by variables within the song.
 It is often said that for radio, a song should be between 3:15-3:40 minutes long, However, there are songs such as ‘Bohemian Rhapsody’, which is nearly 6 minutes long.
 Or ‘Purple Rain’ by Prince & The Revolution, which is almost 9 minutes long!

 One final consideration in setting out song structure is dynamics.
 Consideration of dynamics over the length of the song, plus the ebb and flow of the tide, is very important when planning a song’s structure.

-The human ear gets bored easily, and as a result can turn off or numb to a lot of repetition through a long song.
+The human ear gets bored easily, and as a result, can turn off instead of pay attention – or numb to a lot of repetition through a long song.
 So, having dynamic movement through the song is an important part of developing the arrangement and production within the structure.